New therapy concept in the treatment of chronic tube ventilation disorders

-Obstructive tube dysfunction often involves a chronic functional defect in which the regular aeration and ventilation as well as the self-cleaning capability of the middle ear are limited.
-The consequences of this malfunction include the development of chronic otitis media which, in the worst case, may lead to the destruction of the middle ear structures, resulting in subsequent hearing loss.
+Obstructive tube dysfunction is a common chronic disorder in which the usual ventilation and the cleaning capability of the middle ear is restricted.
+Among other things, the consequences of this disorder is the development of chronic otitis media, that in the worst case can result in destruction of the middle ear (structures) and thus in hearing loss.